Pacing yourself during exercise

 - If you’ve planned a hard workout and you grade your RPE at nine, you’ve room to step up the intensity — and of course, vice versa.

-- Evaluate your effort throughout your session to maximise your performance.
+- Evaluate your effort throughout your session to maximize your performance.

 - Never be afraid to back off if necessary because reduced training is always better then overtraining.